anhvupt/anhvupt/README.md

 ### Hi there, I'm Vu Pham 👋

-I'm a mid-level web developer based in Vietnam.
+I'm a web developer based in Vietnam.
 I enjoy building web applications using .NET Core, Angular, and TypeScript.
 I'm also interested in system design, design patterns, and learning about new technologies.

 🔭 I’m currently working on building scalable web applications using Angular and .NET Core.